Robin5605/jarvide-api/README.md

 - `userID: Int`: The user who was warned
 - `modID: Int`: The moderator who issued this warning
 - `reason: String`: The reason for this warning

+### `Config` object <a name="config-obj"></a>
+A `Config` object contains the following properties:
+- `id` the unique identifier associated with this config
+- `guildID: Int`: The guilds id
+- `calc: Boolean` whether or not automatic calc detection triggers
+- `github: Boolean` whether or not automatic github detection triggers
+- `codeblock: Boolean` whether or not automatic codeblock detection triggers
+- `file: : Boolean` whether or not automatic file detection triggers`

 ### Errors <a name="errors"></a>
 All **4XX** error codes will always return a JSON alongside their error codes.